bemer/aws-eb-workshop/02-DeployJavaApp/README.md

 * [Setup Environment](https://github.com/bemer/aws-eb-workshop/tree/master/01-SetupEnvironment)

 > NOTE: The `ebcli` can use the AWS credentials from your environment.
-In order to use it, don't forget to properly configure your awscli, using the command `aws configure` as noted here: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html
+In order to use it, don't forget to properly configure your awscli, using the command `aws configure` as described here: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

 ## 2. Creating an Application with EB CLI